-4.1.18 GASNet-EX
+4.1.16 WBS 2.3.1.14 GASNet-EX

-Overview The Lightweight Communication and Global Address Space Support project (Pagoda) is developing GASNet-EX, a portable high-performance communication layer supporting multiple implementations of the Partitioned Global Address Space (PGAS) model, including Pagoda's PGAS programming interface UPC++ [72] and the Legion Programing System [75, 76] (WBS 2.3.1.08).
+Overview The Lightweight Communication and Global Address Space Support project (Pagoda) is developing GASNet-EX, a portable high-performance communication layer supporting multiple implementations of the Partitioned Global Address Space (PGAS) model.
+GASNet-EX clients include Pagoda's PGAS programming interface UPC++ [88, 87] and the Legion Programming System [93, 94] (WBS 2.3.1.08).

-GASNet-EX's low-overhead communication mechanisms can maximize injection rate and network utilization, tolerate latency through overlap, streamline unpredictable communication events, minimize synchronization, and efficiently support small- to medium-sized messages arising in ECP applications.
-GASNet-EX will enable the ECP software stack to exploit the best-available communication mechanisms, including novel features still under development by vendors.
+GASNet-EX's low-overhead communication mechanisms are designed to maximize injection rate and network utilization, tolerate latency through overlap, streamline unpredictable communication events, minimize synchronization, and efficiently support small- to medium-sized messages arising in ECP applications.
+GASNet-EX enables the ECP software stack to exploit the best-available communication mechanisms, including novel features still under development by vendors.
 The GASNet-EX communications library and the PGAS models built upon it offer a complementary, yet interoperable, approach to MPI with OpenMP, enabling developers to focus their effort on optimizing performance-critical communication.

-We are co-designing GASNet-EX with the UPC++ development team with additional input from the Legion and (non-ECP) Cray Chapel [77, 78] projects.
+We are co-designing GASNet-EX with the UPC++ development team with additional input from the Legion and (non-ECP) Cray Chapel [95, 96] projects.

-Key Challenges Exascale systems will deliver exponential growth in on-chip parallelism and reduced memory capacity per core, which will increase the need for strong scaling and thus smaller communication events.
-To scale well, Exascale software needs to minimize the work performed by lightweight cores and avoid the overhead of long, branchy serial code paths; it needs to support efficient fine-grained communication.
+Key Challenges Exascale systems will deliver exponential growth in on-chip parallelism and reduced memory capacity per core, increasing the importance of strong scaling and finer-grained communication events.
+Success at Exascale demands that software needs to minimize the work performed by lightweight cores and avoid the overhead of long, branchy serial code paths; this motivates a requirement for efficient fine-grained communication.
 These problems are exacerbated by application trends; many of the ECP applications require adaptive meshes, sparse matrices, or dynamic load balancing.
-All of these point to the need for low-overhead communication mechanisms that can maximize injection rate and network utilization, tolerate latency through overlap, accommodate unpredictable communication events, minimize synchronization, and efficiently support small-to medium-sized messages.
+All of these characteristics favor the use of low-overhead communication mechanisms that can maximize injection rate and network utilization, tolerate latency through overlap, accommodate unpredictable communication events, minimize synchronization, and efficiently support small- to medium-sized messages.
 The ECP software stack needs to expose the best-available communication mechanisms, including novel features being developed by the vendor community.

-Solution Strategy The Global Address Space (GAS) model is a powerful means of addressing these challenges and is critical in building other ECP programming systems, libraries, and applications.
-We use the term GAS for models that support one-sided communication (including contiguous and non-contiguous remote put/get operations and atomics).
-Many of these models also include support for remote function invocation.
-GASNet-EX is a communications library that provides the foundation for implementing GAS models, and is the successor to the widely-deployed GASNet library.
-We are building on 15 years of experience with the GASNet [74, 79] communication layer to provide production-quality implementations that include improvements that address technology trends and application experience.
+Solution Strategy The PGAS model is a powerful means of addressing these challenges and is critical in building other ECP programming systems, libraries, and applications.
+We use the term PGAS for models that support one-sided communication, including contiguous and non-contiguous remote memory access (RMA) operations such as put/get and atomic updates).
+Some of these models also include support for remote function invocation.
+GASNet-EX is a communications library that provides the foundation for implementing PGAS models, and is the successor to the widely-deployed GASNet library.
+We are building on 15 years of experience with the GASNet [97, 92] communication layer to provide production-quality implementations that include improvements motivated by technology trends and application experience.

-The goal of the GASNet-EX work is to provide a portable, high-performance GAS communication layer for Exascale and pre-Exascale systems, to address the challenges identified above.
+The goal of the GASNet-EX work is to provide a portable, high-performance GAS communication layer for Exascale and pre-Exascale systems, addressing the challenges identified above.
 GASNet-EX provides interfaces that efficiently match the RDMA capabilities of modern inter-node network hardware and intra-node communication between distinct address spaces.
 Interfaces for atomics and collectives are being developed to enable offload to current and future network hardware with corresponding capabilities.
-These design choices and their implementations provide the low-overhead communications mechanisms required to address Exascale applications' requirements.
+These design choices and their implementations supply the low-overhead communications mechanisms required to address the requirements of Exascale applications.